slaughters85j/kepler.gl/README.md

 One advantage of using the reducer over React component state to handle keplerGl state is the flexibility to customize its behavior.
-If you only have one `KeplerGl` instance in your app or never intend to dispatch actions to KeplerGl from outside the component itself, you don’t need to worry about forwarding dispatch and can move on to the next section.
+If you only have one `KeplerGl` instance in your app or never intend to dispatch actions to KeplerGl from outside the component itself, you don't need to worry about forwarding dispatch and can move on to the next section.
 But life is full of customizations, and we want to make yours as enjoyable as possible.

 There are multiple ways to dispatch actions to a specific `KeplerGl` instance.